BruhLemma-Yadecha/BruhLemma-Yadecha/README.md

-- 👋 Hi, I’m @KaylanKrul
-- ✨ I’m an aspiring ML engineer!
+Aspiring ML Engineer.
-- 🌱 I’m currently learning cs50 on edX!
+Currently learning cs50 on edX.
-- 📫 @Psijica#9434 on Discord

 <!---
 KaylanKrul/KaylanKrul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.